lanl/tardigrade-asp/jenkins_job_xml.md

 4. Press the "Backup Hudson Configuration" and wait

-   * If you uncheck "backup configuration file only" the backup can take several hours because it will save build, configuration, and artifacts for EVERY build of EVERY job.
-With that option unchecked, the backup often still requires 40 minutes.
+   * If you uncheck "backup configuration file only" the backup can take nearly an hour because it will backup all of the Jenkins configuration and plugin files in addition to job configuration files.
+With that option unchecked, the backup often requires 40 minutes.
    * If you click away from the "Backup manager log" webpage, you won't be able to get back to it.
 You'll be waiting blind for the job to finish.
 You can check progress by watching the backup file build and change size at